Reconfiguring (non-spanning) arborescences: Always Reconfigurable Cases

-\begin{proof} Since every arc between vertices in $R$ cannot belong to any $R$-directed forest, we assume that there are no arcs between them.
+\begin{proof} Since every arc between vertices in $R$ cannot belong to any $R$-branching, we assume that there are no arcs between them.
 Let $G'$ be a directed multigraph obtained from $G$ by identifying vertices in $R$ into a single vertex $r$.
-Observe that a set $X \subseteq E$ forms an $R$-directed forest in $G$ if and only if $X$ is an $r$-directed tree of $G'$.
+Observe that a set $X \subseteq E$ forms an $R$-branching in $G$ if and only if $X$ is an $r$-arborescence of $G'$.
 By~\Cref{thm:fixed-root}, the theorem follows. \end{proof}